statamic/docs/content/collections/tips/using-an-independent-authentication-guard.md

 In the above example, the  `statamic`  guard is used to authenticate users using Statamic's flat-file driver and the `web` guard is used to authenticate users using Laravel's built-in Eloquent driver.

-While you're in the `config/auth.php` file, ensure you have separate reset & activation brokers for each of the providers (two for the Statamic driver & two for the Eloquent driver):
+While you're in the `config/auth.php` file, ensure you have separate brokers for each of the providers.
+Two for Statamic and one for Eloquent.
+Statamic separates the concepts of resets and activations where Eloquent doesn't by default.

 ```php
 'passwords' => [